-Double and triple check the time and date that the interview is to take place, and arrange a place you can take the call where you won’t be disturbed or distracted.
+Double and triple check the time and date that the interview is due to take place, and arrange a place where you can take the call without being disturbed or distracted.

-It’s probably best to inform housemates/family members that you’ll be expecting the call, so they know not to come knocking on your bedroom door to see if you want a cup of tea right in the middle of you answering an important question!
+It’s probably best to inform housemates/family members that you’ll be expecting the call, so they know not to come knocking on your bedroom door to see if you want a cup of tea right in the middle of things!

-It might also be worth giving a friend a call from your chosen spot to make sure reception is decent and the line is clear with no background noise.
-They can then let you know if you need to make any changes before the call.
+To be doubly sure that your chosen spot has a decent phone reception with no background noise, it may even be worth doing a trial call with a friend first.
+They can then let you know if you need to make any changes before the real thing.

 Treat it like a normal interview